Convert Sweet Potato from Pounds to Whole Sweet potatoes

 Frequently Asked Questions

-- How much does a medium sweet potato weigh?
+- How much does a medium sweet potato weigh in pounds?

 - Which sweet potato variety should I use?